Top

 Thanks so much for the energetic, stimulating and inspiring workshop yesterday.
 For many students that was their bravest experience of drama yet (performing in front of people not in their teaching group)!
 The ensemble pieces and scripts extracts were super – I absolutely loved the way you set the workshop up so that it had breadth and depth, energy and focus and great balance between fun and serious engagement.
 The students had a really fantastic time and have had a superb introduction to the world of music theatre, from a professional viewpoint and with your years of experience backing up every nugget of info you gave them.
 The visit from the cast members was really inspiring too, and gave so much food for thought beyond the day.
 Please pass on my thanks once more to Maureen and Danielle, and for their great connection with children they had never met – up for answering a huge range of questions with great ease!
 I will totally be recommending you to every drama teacher I meet.

-Jo Stone – The Stockport School
+Jo – The Stockport School

 Just wanted to say a huge thank you to Mike @Stage-ed for spending the day with us on Saturday and the super Blood Brothers workshop.
 The young people were simultaneously hanging on every word and yet given scope to be really creative.
 They played loads of group games and energisers, got some spot of careers and audition advice, chance to really get to grips with sections of the play as whole groups and pairs.
 Crucially they were taught so much useful vocab and theatrical terms.
 Mike delivered this with fantastic energy and maintained the mixed age and gender kids focus throughout.
 Absolute magic….and looking already at when we can do it again!
 Eva Pearson, Head of drama, Tavistock College.